HarryLovesCode/Vulkan-API-Book/chap02/chap02.md

 }
 ```

+# `exitOnError`

-Where our `exitOnError` method looks like this:
+Our `exitOnError` method is very simple at the moment.
+It looks like this:

 ```cpp
 void VulkanExample::exitOnError(const char* msg) {